BRITE-REU/programming-workshops/source/workshops/04_Machine_learning/supervised_learning.rst

 For *supervised learning*, we employ learning algorithms which are able to generate estimates of an outcome variable based on a set of predictor variables.

-There are two types of supervised learning **regression** and **classification**.
+There are two types of supervised learning: **regression** and **classification**.
 For **regression** the outcome variable is a numeric value, for which learning algorithms try to minimize the error or distance of the predictions of this value and the true value.
 For **classification** the outcome variable is a label or category for which learning algorithms try to minimize the rate at which our prediction of this label or category is wrong.
-Often the same or slightly tweaked versions of the same method can be employed to perform either task.
+Often the same or slightly tweaked versions of a method can be employed to perform either task.
 Below we list some examples of supervised learning algorithms.

 ---------------------------------
 Examples of supervised learning